saltydk/docusaurus/saltbox/docs/reference/guides/chazguides/teamdrive.md

 No.  I’m afraid there isn’t.

-With the smount scripts, you need to rename a file or two [perhaps], make simple edits to maybe 2 files, run a script, copy and paste some output to another file, then run another script.
+With the smount scripts, you may need to rename a file or two, make simple edits to maybe 2 files, run a script, copy and paste some output to another file, then run another script.

 Honestly, if that’s too much this really isn’t for you.